miller79/spring-boot-benchmark/README.md

 ## Introduction

-This repository is a small test benchmark for Spring Boot running in Docker.
+This repository is a benchmark for Spring Boot running in Docker.
 It is meant to be a demonstration of the performance concerns with Spring Boot and will hopefully lead to documentation that can focus on the desired solution.
 The end goal of this benchmark is to be the most optimal configured Spring Boot application in relationship to startup time.
 This hopefully will be a demo that could be used for others who are working on the same problem.

-An issue for Spring Boot that follows this is available [here](https://github.com/spring-projects/spring-boot/issues/19911).
+An issue for Spring Boot that this was originally created for is [here](https://github.com/spring-projects/spring-boot/issues/19911).

 ## Benchmarks Available